kubernetes/community/contributors/devel/sig-release/cherry-picks.md

     [active](https://github.com/kubernetes/sig-release/blob/master/releases/patch-releases.md#detailed-release-history-for-active-branches)
     release branches where the fix is applicable.

-  - Set the value of the environment variable `GITHUB_TOKEN` to your personal access token to avoid an interactive prompt.
-If `GITHUB_TOKEN` is not set you will be asked for your github password: provide the github personal access token rather than your actual github password.
+  - If `GITHUB_TOKEN` is not set you will be asked for your github password: provide the github personal access token rather than your actual github password.
+If you can securely set the environment variable `GITHUB_TOKEN` to your personal access token then you can avoid an interactive prompt.
     Refer [https://github.com/github/hub/issues/2655#issuecomment-735836048](https://github.com/github/hub/issues/2655#issuecomment-735836048)